AGRINFO AGRINFO logo

 Actions

 Suppliers of melons to the EU market should start to explore alternative chemical and non-chemical solutions to the use of imazalil.
-Suppliers of cucumbers, courgettes, and gherkins should review their use of imazalil and assess whether any changes will be needed to existing good agricultural practices (GAPs) to ensure compliance with the new MRL.
+Suppliers of cucumbers, courgettes, and gherkins should review their use of imazalil and assess whether any changes will be needed to existing good agricultural practices (GAPs) to ensure compliance with the new MRLs.

 Timeline